 HTML5 offers more advanced features, runs on almost in any browser including mobile browsers and provides faster load times.

 Foundation for Sites uses media queries that help WP-Forge adjust seamlessly to any screen resolution.
 This means your site will look good on any device.

 With its clean and simple layout, you can quickly turn any design into a theme using WP-Forge.
 It comes with many options that can be changed via the Customizer.

 Built with WordPress standards in mind!

 Not only is WP-Forge a responsive WordPress theme, it was developed by following the WordPress Theme Standards set forth by WordPress.
 It was also built using the following resources:

 - WP-Test – An exhaustive set of test data that was developed over three years to measure the integioty of themes and plugins.
 Developed by Michael Novotny

 - Debug Bar – a debugging menu added to the admin bar that quickly shows query, cache, and other helpful debugging information.

-- Log Depreceated Notices – a plugin that helps identify old WordPress API functions a theme or plugin is currently using so they can be updated to the newer methods.
+- Log Deprecated Notices – a plugin that helps identify old WordPress API functions a theme or plugin is currently using so they can be updated to the newer methods.

 - Theme Check – a simple and easy way to test your theme for all the latest WordPress standards and practices.